alces-software/flight-appliance-docs/docs/source/launch-os/launching_on_os.rst

 Terminating your environment
 ============================

+When you terminate your environment, your cluster login and compute nodes will be terminated.
+Any data held on attached storage may be erased, with storage volumes being wiped and returned to the shared pool. **Ensure that you have downloaded data that you want to keep to your client machine, or stored in safely in an object storage service before terminating your cluster.**

 1. From the ``Stacks`` page, select your previously created Alces Flight Compute stack - then select ``Delete Stacks``